Mallorca. Photography by Ken Sparkes

 Geoffrey Bennison is regarded as one of England’s most influential interior designers, known for his theatrical sensibility and masterful layering of antique textiles with his own fabrics.
 Defying conventional notions of style, he created atmospheric interiors for a discerning clientele, blending scale, pattern, and colour in inventive shades such as the evocative Red Riding Hood Red and Prussian Blue.
 From his early days at the Slade School of Art, a background in antique dealing during the swinging sixties, and his later career as interior designer, Geoffrey earned a reputation for sophisticated originality.

 Though initially known only to the cognoscenti of the decorating world, Bennison’s influence and fame steadily grew.
 He is now known as one of the greatest interior designers of the twentieth century.
-His legacy continues not only through his interiors, but through the fabrics that bear his name, which remain synonymous timeless style.
+His legacy continues not only through his interiors, but through the fabrics that bear his name, which remain synonymous with timeless style.

 Gilly Newberry